 Setting up your billing will depend on the country you’re in.
 You may need to enter a credit or debit card to open your shop.
 This could be any of the following cards:

 - American Express

 - Carte Bleue (France)

 Mom Has The Last Word

 Think you have what it takes to start an Etsy shop?
-Hop over to my Ultimate Guide to walk through the steps of opening your Etsy shop in a day!
+Hop over to my Ultimate Guide to Selling on Etsy to walk through the steps of opening your Etsy shop in a day!